An investment linked plan (ILP) or investment linked policy is a versatile plan for getting investment returns and getting protection.

 In this aspect, a term plan or a wholelife plan with multiplier effect is a much better solution for buying coverage.

-Many are still marketing the ILP.
-If you are buying a maternity plan today, I suggest buying one that is purely maternity coverage without any ILP.
-You may check our post on NTUC Maternity360 plan.
+If you are buying a maternity plan today, I'd suggest buying one that is purely maternity coverage without the ILP or one which bundles with a whole life plan.